The translation of this document is outdated.

 of a local government or for the administration of the

-municipality council may form boards, commissions or working
+form boards, commissions or working groups from among the

-to promote a sustainable and balanced development of the entire
+government.
+In order to promote a sustainable and balanced

-territory of the local government, the municipality local
+development of the entire territory of the local government, the

-municipality council and includes vice-chairpersons of the
+chairperson of the municipality council and includes

 co-ordinate the opinions of the committees and shall prepare